 Microorganisms with emphasis on bacteria causing disease in man is studied.
 Theory and principles of identification, biochemical reactions, growth requirements and susceptibility testing will be discussed.
 This course also includes new technologies in the laboratory diagnosis of infectious disease.
-Prerequisite: BIO-186 Microbiology.
-Pre- or Co-requisite: MLT-111 Fundamentals of Laboratory Science.
+Prerequisites: BIO-186 Microbiology, and MLT-111 Fundamentals of Laboratory Science.